-Types of Coral Reef Plants
+Coral Reef Plants

 Mangroves are a unique group of large shrub-like plants that grow in thick, physically complex "forests" that line many tropical and sub-tropical shores.

-Coral Reef Algae
+Coral Reef "Algae"

 Microscopic Reef Algae

-The best known of these tiny autotrophs are the symbiotic zooxanthellae that dwell within the tissues of reef building coral animals.
+The best known and most important of these tiny autotrophs are the zooxanthellae - a dinoflagellate symbiont that resides within the tissues of reef building coral polyps.

 Inconspicuous as these tiny algae forms may be, their high productivity and sheer biomass ensure that they provide much of the primary production that occurs within coral reef ecosystems.

 Ecological Role of Coral Reef Plants